 Venice water bus line 1: Vaporetto

-There are 20 different waterbus lines servicing the daily commute on Venice, but Line 1, the Vaporetto, is probably the most important one to tourists, as it stop by all the major sights and landmarks along the Grand Canal.
+There are 20 different waterbus lines servicing the daily commute on Venice, but Line 1, the Vaporetto, is probably the most important one to tourists, as it stops by all the major sights and landmarks along the Grand Canal.
+If you arrive in Venice by driving, this is where you probably park your car.
 For six hours, I am going to cover the sights along the Grand Canal.

 Venice Waterbus service time and tickets